Afton Weather Forecast For The Week Ahead - NewsBreak

 Afton Weather Forecast For The Week Ahead

-Chance of showers and thunderstorms then showers and thunderstorms during the day; while chance of showers and thunderstorms then partly cloudy overnight
+Partly sunny then scattered snow showers during the day; while chance of snow showers overnight

 Mostly sunny during the day; while mostly clear overnight